In brief

 Three patterns cover most cracking.
 Identify which one you are looking at before you reach for a fix.

-• Surface cracks: shallow lines on the outer face, often where the slab was folded or where a thin section meets a thick one.
-Usually a conditioning or thickness story.
+- Surface cracks: shallow lines on the outer face, often where the slab was folded or where a thin section meets a thick one.
+Usually a conditioning or thickness problem.

 Once you know which pattern is in front of you, the most likely cause narrows quickly.